MichielsenM/FOAM/docs/Pipeline.md

 - `{star}_{grid}_{method}_{merit_function}_{suffix_observables}.hdf`: same table as in the [previous step](#pipe2_calculate_likelihood), but only listing the selected models that agree with the n-sigma error box.
 (Table with the meritvalue assigned by the used merit function, optimised rotation rate, model parameters, and the surface properties (logTeff, logL, logg ...).)

+If constraints of a binary companion are also taken into account, a file `isocloud_grid.h5` will be created holding a nested dictionary.
+The nested dictionary will have the grid parameter values as keys, with the order of the nested levels the same as the order of the grid parameters ('free_parameters' followed by 'fixed_parameters', see [pipeline config](./Configuration.md)).
+The innermost dictionary will hold certain columns of MESA history files, effectively grouping all the data of a grid that is required to construct isoclouds into one nested dictionary.

 </details>

 ## pipe4_AICc